Priyakatariya/SnapData/README.md

-# 🧠 Talk2Data AI
+# 🧠 SnapData

 > **Ask your data anything — in plain English.**

-Talk2Data AI is a full-stack AI-powered data analytics tool that converts natural language questions into SQL queries, executes them on your database, and presents results with visualizations — powered by fast open-source LLMs via Groq.
+SnapData is a full-stack AI-powered data analytics tool that converts natural language questions into SQL queries, executes them on your database, and presents results with visualizations — powered by fast open-source LLMs via Groq.

 ---